← All varieties

 Fruit

-Size and Form: Above medium; spherical, much flattened at both ends, often smaller on one side than on the other.
+Size and Form: Above medium, spherical, much flattened at both ends, and often smaller on one side than the other (Hedrick).
+Bunyard gives the dimensions as medium, 3 inches by 3 inches, flattened round, inclining to Bergamotte shape.

 Season